 - Fixed income accounts: mainly use various fixed income instruments and cash

-- Balanced accounts: use a combination of stocks, fixed income instruments and cash
+- Blended accounts: use a combination of stocks, fixed income instruments and cash

 Fisher Investments' institutional services include institutional investing and 401(k) solutions for businesses.